shannaniggans/Fancy-Forensics-Website/content/posts/2023-11-09-hunting-webshells.md

 Given the information we took further steps to analyse just how far the attacker had been able to go and also identify the source of the vulnerability that allowed the insertion of webshells onto the server.
 The customer was able to patch this and clean up the directory and remove the offending files (4 different webshells and literally hundreds of html defacement pages).

-We found when the initial webshell was loaded and how (vulnerability in Telerik) which allowed files to be uploaded (webshells) which were then used to load defacement pages and gloat on zone-h.
+We found when the initial webshell was loaded and how ([vulnerability in Telerik](https://nvd.nist.gov/vuln/detail/CVE-2019-18935)) which allowed files to be uploaded (webshells) which were then used to load defacement pages and gloat on zone-h.
 This instance was VERY lucky that these opportunistic attackers seemed to be just script kiddies and did not browse any further and find the PII on the server, nor did the utilise the SQL functionality to get to the back end database.
 But in different hands those webshells would have been lethal.

-## Case study 2 - Happy new year
+## Case study 2 - webshells hidden with Evidence loss

+**Problem:** Evidence loss from a volatile RAM drive.
+**Solution:** Responders, through collaboration and file carving, extracted insights into attackers' activities.
+**Outcome:** The use of forensics tools and community collaboration proved vital.

 In late 2019 a Citrix NetScalar vulnerability was discovered and then weaponised in early January 2020.
-Around this time I thing every organisation that was running NetScalar was calling in IR providers to determine whether their appliance had been compromised.
+Around this time I think every organisation that was running NetScalar was calling in IR providers to determine whether their appliance had been compromised.
 It was a busy time.

 > An issue was found in Citrix Application Delivery Controller (ADC) and gateway (previously known as NetScalar) that allowed remote directory traversal.